-The most common instruction that is given for the ‘pain’ is to apply Lidocaine, a numbing preparation, to the tip of the dilator so as to neutralize the adverse sensation upon insertion.
+The most common instruction given for the ‘pain’ is to apply Lidocaine, a numbing preparation, to the tip of the dilator to neutralize the adverse sensation upon insertion.

-Sounds like a good idea, right?
-Only if your vaginismus is marginal, and only if all you need is just this little ‘assist’ in order to cross over to a cure.
+That sounds like a good idea, right?
+Only if your vaginismus is marginal, and only if all you need is just this little ‘assist’ to cross over to a cure.

 A better solution is to seek professional intervention before the vaginismus gets even more complicated.